Browncoat/NCCCoreDataClient/README.md

 ## Usage

 Remove all of the boilerplate Core Data methods from your appDelegate class.
-These will be added for you in Category `UIApplication (NCCCoreData)`
+These will be added for you in the Category `UIApplication (NCCCoreData)`

+Add NCCCoreDataClient.h to your <Your-Product-Name>-Prefix.pch file.

 ### NSManagedObject Categories